-Naturally, a lot of my search engine traffic comes here from searching for terms like “system root in &ltinsert language here>” or “%systemroot%”.
+Naturally, a lot of my search engine traffic comes here from searching for terms like “system root in <insert language here>” or “%systemroot%”.
 So, to live up to my domain, and you Googler’s expectations, I’ve decided to write a post about how to get the path to the system root in a few languages.
 If you know more, drop a comment and I’ll add it here.

 I recently had to work on a project where I needed to open an image, rotate it by 90 degrees and save it again in C#.
 I was having some issues where it would always save the image in the PNG format regardless of what format it was loaded from.
-Here’s the code that I had:
+Here’s the code that I had: Read the rest of this entry »

 I’m posting this info on how to set up extra include paths and edit linked files in Visual Studio for my own reference.